Xbox One X

 The Xbox One utilizes what Microsoft calls industrial design.
 Basically, that means it can be used as a girder when constructing buildings and highway overpasses.
 Not really, but it’s a larger and boxier design than the Xbox 360.
-Presumably this increased footprint allows for not just beefier hardware but also much improved cooling.
-Overheating was a major cause of the Red Ring of Death that caused launch Xbox 360s to breakdown.
+Presumably, this increased footprint allows for not just beefier hardware but also much-improved cooling.
+Overheating was a major cause of the Red Ring of Death that caused launch Xbox 360s to break down.
 The Xbox One should be resistant if not immune to heat-related issues.
 Stop in for find out more.

 Microsoft released the 360 in November 2005 in the US and Canada, and all the consoles initially sold out everywhere except Japan.
 There were two models, the 360 Premium with 20 GB of storage and the 360 Core that came without storage.
 Microsoft later added an Elite version that offered 120 GB of storage, and the 360 Arcade with 256 MB of storage.
-In June 2010 the Xbox 360 Slim 250 GB was released, and the Elite and Arcade were discontinued, and in August of 2010 the Xbox 360 Slim 4GB was released.
+In June 2010 the Xbox 360 Slim 250 GB was released, and the Elite and Arcade were discontinued, and in August of 2010, the Xbox 360 Slim 4GB was released.
 The 360 Slim 4GB is the only console with 802.11n Wi-Fi built-in.
-In November of 2010 Microsoft released the Kinect.
+In November of 2010, Microsoft released the Kinect.
 The Kinect is an optional add-on for the 360 that uses a sensor bar and camera that allows users to play certain games without the use of a controller.

 Microsoft’s first video game console was the Xbox and it was released in North America in November of 2001 and Xbox Live was launched a year later in November of 2002.
 The Xbox was the first video game console to have a built-in hard drive which eliminated the need for memory cards.
 The Xbox was discontinued in the US in 2007 and replaced by the Xbox 360.

-Repair Services we offer for Microsoft Game Consoles
+Repair Services we offer for Xbox Consoles

-Red Ring of Death: $80.00*
+Red Ring of Death: $70.00/hour + cost of parts

 If your Xbox will still power on but won’t recognize or play discs then there is most likely a problem with the system’s optical drive.
 This problem is almost always related to the laser failing and optical drive failure can be caused by excessive wear, dirt, or dropping your console.

 A firmware flash is something that is rarely needed on the Xbox because of the way the operating system is designed.
-However, there are still times that the system will need to have it's firmware flashed.
+However, there are still times that the system will need to have its firmware flashed.
 We will first back up any data (if it is accessible), wipe the old operating system, and then re-install the operating system and verify that it is functioning correctly.